+Methodology.

-Methodology: ADAC leads planned activity guided by ADAC’s Education Manager that is overseen by the ADAC Executive Director for the Anchorage based portion of the internship program.
+ADAC leads planned activity guided by ADAC’s Education Manager that is overseen by the ADAC Executive Director for the Anchorage based portion of the internship program.
 UTEP and UA Supporting leaders will co-lead the field portion of the internship program and will contribute to an orientation of students at UAA prior to students departing for field activities.
 ADAC will screen and select a student leadership team to support detailed planning and execution of the program.
 ADAC will process visiting minority students and participating ADAC fellows into ASIP, and conduct and conclude the program as detailed in schedule and milestones.

-Student Involvement: Program is focused on participating ADAC fellows and students from underrepresented minorities.
+Key Milestones.

-Key Milestones: For Program Year 7, ADAC will conduct the following for ASIP:
+For Program Year 7, ADAC will conduct the following tasks and associated milestones for ASIP: